mdmdirector/mdmdirector/README.md

 - `-scep-cert-min-validity` - The number of days at which the SCEP certificate has remaining before the enrollment profile is re-sent. (default: 180)
 - `-sign` - Sign profiles prior to sending to MicroMDM.
 Requires `-cert` to be passed.
 - `-signing-private-key string` - Path to the signing private key.
 Don't use with p12 file.
-- `-once-in` - Number of minutes to wait before queuing an additional command for an individual device.
+- `-once-in` - Number of minutes to wait before queuing an additional command for any device.
 Defaults to 60.
 Ignored and overidden as 2 (minutes) if --debug is passed.

 ## Todo